jtschuster/ekho/software/pc_emulator/README.rst

 | Note
 - Run above command after compiling emulate.cpp.
 This can be done by compiling it in ``emulator`` directory or in Ekho software directory.
+- The emulation program has a one second delay before beginning emulation.
 - Run ``make`` or ``make all`` to compile in any of the above directory of your choice.
 - Use ``make clean`` or ``make remake`` if needed.